u-boot/u-boot/doc/develop/driver-model/livetree.rst

 It would be helpful to use livetree for fixups, since adding a lot of nodes and properties would involve less memory copying and be more efficient.
 As a step towards this, an `oftree` type has been introduced.
-It is normally set to oftree_default() but can be set to other values.
-Eventually this should allow the use of FDT fixups using the ofnode interface, instead of the low-level libfdt one.
+It is normally set to oftree_default() but can be set to other values using oftree_from_fdt().
+So long as OF_LIVE is disabled, it is possible to do fixups using the ofnode interface.
+The OF_LIVE support required addition of the flattening step at the end.

 See dm_test_ofnode_root() for some examples.
+The ofnode_path_root() function causes a flat device tree to be 'registered' such that it can be used by the ofnode interface.

 Internal implementation